 Visit the Air photo library for more information about digitized air photos.

 These images are photographs of the Earth’s surface taken from a satellite.
 These satellite images are organized into 3 groups.
 The groupings are based on their resolution or level of detail.

 - High resolution, where you can see details less than 1 metre wide.

 - Medium resolution, where you can see details between 1 metre and 5 metres wide.

 - Low resolution, where you can see details more than 5 metres wide.

-You can view satellite images on GeoYukon but you can't download them.
-This is because of licensing restrictions.
+You can view satellite images on GeoYukon under base maps.
+You can print satellite images but not download them because of licensing restrictions.

-- Use image data services to access images for your own private use.
+You can use image data services to access aerial photographs and satellite images for your own private use.
 For example, to display an image on your digital map.
 We update image services automatically when data is created or changed.
-Note: You cannot use these images for commercial purposes.
+You cannot use these images for commercial purposes.

-For questions about Government of Yukon aerial photos and satellite images, email email@example.com.
+For questions about aerial photographs and satellite images, email email@example.com.